siladitya2/user-items-app/readme.md

 Build and start the frontend service on http://localhost:3000 (proxied to backend via container network)

 Press CTRL+C to stop and tear down the containers.

+## Future Enhancements
+a.
+Support for Pagination
+b.
+Authentication and Authorization